expo/expo/docs/pages/development/installation.md

 <InstallSection packageName="expo-development-client" cmd={["npx pod-install"]} hideBareInstructions />

-Also, make sure that your project is configured to deploy on an iOS version _above 10_.
+Also, make sure that your project is configured to deploy on an iOS version of _at least 12_.
-To do that, open Xcode and go to General > Deployment Info, and select an iOS version of at least 11.0.
+To do that, open Xcode and go to General > Deployment Info, and select an iOS version of at least 12.0.

 <img src="/static/images/client/check_ios_version.png" style={{maxWidth: "100%" }}/>